-In action, these trauma responses are happening so quickly that most people aren’t aware of them.
+In action, these trauma responses are happening so quickly that most people aren’t aware of them, nor can they do anything about them.
 What makes the “freeze” response so insidious with complex trauma is that we don’t always have a clear recollection of the event and are only left with residual unresolved emotions thereafter.

 Children specifically learn the freeze response through dissociation from emotionally traumatising events.
 By simply disconnecting, zoning out, freezing or distracting their attention onto something that they are able to emotionally process.
 Children, do not have the ability to flee from their caregivers/attackers nor are they able to fight them, so the only response option is to zone out or freeze or shut down and hope the problem goes away.